MaxencePPierre/core-abstract/README.md

 	]'
 ```

 At this point if you followed the steps, the stock should be `FULL`.
-A `GET /stock` should return:
+A `curl -X GET "http://localhost:8080/stock"` should return:
 ```json
 {
     "state": "FULL",